-Since graduating KU in May of 1991, I have spoken at over 250 schools, organizations, events in regards to weather, science, technology, careers, emergency preparedness and amateur radio.
+Since graduating KU in May of 1991, I have spoken at over 350 schools, organizations, events in regards to weather, science, technology, careers, emergency preparedness and amateur radio.
 While at school presentations, I’m usually seen in the company of a large, multi-colored, portable tornado vortex generator that uses dry ice to create a miniature tornado.
 Want me to come to your school / event (weather/schedule permitting) ?
 Drop me an e-mail: email@example.com

 One of my favorite things is to help our viewing audience be more prepared for severe weather.
 I’ve been an amateur radio operator since February of 2000.
 My FCC license is KG4GKE.
 Usually, you can find me on 146.820 mHz, the Delta Amateur Radio Club repeater system. (www.deltaclub.org) Although there are many other radio repeaters around the Mid-South.
 Want to get your license and start having fun as a ‘ham’?
 Visit http://www.arrl.net or http://www.helloradio.org today!

-My wife, Melissa, is a Shelby County Teacher Of Excellence, currently teaching 8th Grade Science at Bon Lin Middle School.
-We have two kids: Tristan, 15, who attends Germantown High School and plays baritone saxophone in the GHS Marching Band, and Emma, 13, who plays flute in the Bon Lin Middle School honor band.
-We also have three dogs: Ella, Zoe and Maizie.
+My wife, Melissa, is a Shelby County Teacher Of Excellence, currently teaching 7th Grade Science at Bon Lin Middle School.
+We have two kids: Tristan, 18, who attends Germantown High School and plays baritone saxophone in the GHS Marching Band and is in the International Baccalaureate program, and Emma, 17, who plays flute in the Houston High marching band.
+We also have four dogs: Ella, Zoe & Marlo.
+Welcome to Skeldale House.